-The new law for microchipping has come into practice as of April 2016.
-This law states that you must microchip your dog and have it registered with a government approved database ASAP.
+The new law for microchipping came into practice in April 2016.
+This law states that you must microchip your dog and have it registered with a government-approved database ASAP.
 To sell a dog you must produce a registered certificate.
 To buy a dog you must legally transfer ownership or chip it.
-It’s law now.
+It’s the law now.
 Owners caught with a non-microchipped dog will have a short period of time to get their dog chipped.
 Those who choose not to chip their dog will face fines or up to six months in jail.
 Those indicted will face bigger fines and longer sentencing.

 You should microchip your dog immediately.
 It’s really easy.
 Most vets are registered to microchip your dog, so shop around.
 Prices range from €20-€50 – much cheaper than a €5,000 fine.

 The owner of the dog has to be present during this procedure and they must bring photo ID and a recent proof of address with them.
 This is to ensure that the details registered on the database are correct and up-to-date.
 It also means that only the registered chipper input these details on the database so they cannot be falsified.